-Unofficial practice will not be allowed at each respective round venue for the period commencing 8 days prior to the first day of on track activity at each event. (refer to the competitor information kit)
+Unofficial practice will not be allowed at each respective round venue for the period commencing 8 days prior to the first day of on track activity at each event. (refer to the competitor information kit) with the exception of Rd 4 which will be 30 days.

 Official Practice days within this period may be approved at the discretion of ASBK Event Management.
-The penalty for breaching this regulation will be possible exclusion from the round.
+The penalty for breaching this regulation will be exclusion from the round or as advised by ASBK Event Management.